 Our transportation revenue represents the total dollar value of services we sell to our customers.
-Our cost of transportation includes direct costs of transportation, including motor carrier, air, ocean and rail services.
-Our net transportation revenue (gross transportation) is the primary indicator of our ability to source, add value and resell services provided by third parties, and is considered by management to be a key performance measure.
+Our cost of transportation includes direct costs of transportation, including motor carrier, air, ocean, and rail services.
+Our net transportation revenue (gross transportation revenue less the direct cost of transportation) is the primary indicator of our ability to source, add value and resell services provided by third parties, and is considered by management to be a key performance measure.
 In addition, management believes measuring its operating costs as a function of net transportation revenue provides a useful metric, as our ability to control costs as a function of net transportation revenue directly impacts operating earnings.